REFERENCE GUIDE

 Enter your measured Zs values into the schedule of test results and Elec-Mate validates every reading against the BS 7671 maximum for the specific…

 The auto-validation works across all test values — not just Zs.
-Insulation resistance is checked against the 1 MΩ minimum, RCD trip times are checked against the 40 ms and 300 ms limits, and R1+R2 values are cross-referenced with Zs.
+Insulation resistance is checked against the 1 MΩ minimum of Table 64, RCD trip times are checked against the single AC test at IΔn — 300 ms maximum for a general non-delay RCD, 130 to 500 ms for a Type S — and R1+R2 values are cross-referenced with Zs.
 Voice-to-test-results lets you speak values while testing — no clipboards, no double-handling of data.

 Voice to test results — speak Zs values hands-free